Regateiro/ATBCrafter/README.md

 Checks if crafting quality matches the specified quality and any following commands are only executed if there is a quality match.

-Nested crafting quality action branching commands are supported.
+Nested action branching commands are supported.

 Requires a prior successful quality configuration.

+### Failed "Flawless Synthesis" action count branching.
+`Usage:` /ifflawfail \<N\>

+`Example:` /ifflawfail 6

+Checks if N or more "Flawless Synthesis" failed during a "/flawless" execution and any following commands are only executed if true.

+Nested action branching commands are supported.

+### "Inner Quiet" stack count branching.
+`Usage:` /ifiq \<N\>

+`Example:` /ifiq 6

+Checks if "Inner Quiet" is at N or more stacks and any following commands are only executed if true.

+Nested action branching commands are supported.

+### Amount of spare CP branching.
+`Usage:` /ifspareCP \<N\>

+`Example:` /ifspareCP 18

+Checks if N or more spare CP exists and any following commands are only executed if true.

+Nested action branching commands are supported.

 ### Crafting quality action branching ending.
 `Usage:` /endif

 `Example:` /endif

-Any command following this will be executed, regardless of the previous quality match.
+Any command following this will be executed, regardless of the previous branching command.

-### Crafting quality action alternate branching.
+### Alternate branching.
 `Usage:` /else

 `Example:` /else

-Following commands are only executed if the previous '/ifquality' did not get a quality match.
+Following commands are only executed if the previous branching command did not get a quality match.

-Should only be used between the '/ifquality' and '/endif' commands.
+Should only be used between a branching and '/endif' commands.

 ## Macro Example
 To illustrate some of the commands shown above, the following macro will be used: